 The Safety & Seamanship Committee has changed the distribution policy to allow sales of this updated text and workbook before attending the course with the hope that this will prompt more organizations to set up and host seminars using the course materials that are provided at no cost.
 A dedicated CCA Dropbox contains the course reading materials, PowerPoint presentations, suggested handouts and workshop problems and drills.

 The Safety for Cruising Couples - including "Suddenly Alone" seminars are geared to short-handed coastal cruisers, both sail and power boaters, especially younger cruisers and give the lesser-experienced partner the basic tools he/she needs to become a competent partner on the boat.
 Competence and mutual confidence leads to a partnership on board that makes cruising safer and more enjoyable for all.
 The workbook focuses on the essential onboard teamwork of preparing for emergencies, such as Man Overboard Recovery, basic skills of navigation, identifying the boat’s location, boat handling and radio communications.

 The workbook is a handy reminder to both experienced and lesser-experienced partners of safety procedures that should be practiced every year.
 The art of safety is increased when both individuals are confident in knowing what to do when the unexpected happens.

-To purchase a copy of the workbook or receive information on how to present a Safety for Cruising Couples seminar at your yacht club, contact Ron Trossbach at firstname.lastname@example.org or (703) 403-8408.
-He can provide comprehensive guidance on setting up and implementing one of these well regarded seminars.
+To purchase a copy of the workbook or receive information on how to present a Safety for Cruising Couples seminar at your yacht club, contact Moe Roddy at email@example.com or (703) 403-8408.
+She can provide comprehensive guidance on setting up and implementing one of these well regarded seminars.